Applications for the ASPS Education and Outreach Award should be lodged with the Honorary Secretary, ASPS Inc. email@example.com

 - Excellence in areas of community education and outreach which enhances engagement in the role plant science and scientists play in society

-- The award will be made on the demonstration and evidence of excellence, innovation and/or contributions to the teaching of plant science to undergraduate students or community education and outreach.
+- The award will be made on the demonstration and evidence of excellence, innovation and/or contributions to the teaching of plant science to undergraduate students, masters students or community education and outreach.

 - The teaching or outreach activities may be in any discipline of plant science.